Just Say No: Standard UW Prison

 Otherwise, we're obviously playing a metric ton of the best white enchantment-based removal spells in the format, and in many instances the key to playing this deck is to figure out when to use each one.
 They seem interchangeable at first glance, but often one is better than the other.

 Ixalan's Binding is the most expensive, but the ability to take one of your opponent's best creatures AND disallow them from casting another one if they can't remove the enchantment is huge.
-Think about Binding on Risen Reef against Elementals, or on Runaway Steam-Kin against mono-red.
-The scry attached to Prison Realm, much like the inclusion of Treasure Map finds us action when we're running low.
+Think about Binding on Risen Reef against Elementals, or on Runaway Steam-Kin against mono-Red.
+The Scry attached to Prison Realm, much like the inclusion of Treasure Map finds us action when we're running low.
 Seal Away is the fastest bit of removal that thwarts attacks for a single mana when we have a Mystic online, and the options for the sideboard are pretty endless.
 I'd include a number of Baffling End for faster matchups, and both Luminous Bonds and Pacifism will make nice replacements post-rotation.
 Even cards like Hieromancer's Cage (if you need to get rid of artifacts or planeswalkers), Leyline of Sanctity (against burn), and Angelic Exaltation (if you want more finishers or need flyers) become playable.

 removals